Beijing office

 If your complaint concerns acts or omissions outside England and Wales, LeO may dismiss your complaint if the circumstances do not have sufficient connection with England and Wales.

-If you are not a client but you nevertheless have a complaint in relation to our provision of legal services, please raise the matter with Jing Chen.
-You can do this by writing to 2906-2909 China World Office 2, No.1 Jianguomenwai Avenue, Beijing, People's Republic of China. or by using the [email protected] email address.
+If you are not a client but you nevertheless have a complaint you would like to raise in relation to our provision of legal services, please contact Vincent Chan, using the contact information provided above.

 We will deal with any such complaint promptly, fairly and free of charge.